AresMUSH/aresmush/game/plugins/utils/help/ansi.md

 For example: \%xgGreen\%xn makes %xgGreen%xn.

 Ares supports the standard Penn/Tiny color codes (g, b, c, etc.) as well as extended codes for FANSI support (http://www.fansi.org).
 FANSI allows 256 colors, but it its not supported on all clients.
-Use at your own discretion.
+If your client does not support FANSI codes, you can turn off those colors.

+`fansi <on or off>` - Turns extended FANSI colors on or off.

 The 'colors' command will show you all available colors.